rusinikita/blog/content/post/review-geekdocks/index.md

 ### Columns

-Since the main platform for documentation is desktop, we can sacrifice mobile UX over compact and interactive content.
+Since the main platform for documentation is the desktop, we can sacrifice mobile UX over compact and interactive content.

 {{< columns >}} <!-- begin columns block -->